 Dilute it if it’s too rich!

 If Skin Food is too rich for your liking, dilute it by adding a drop to your favorite day/night cream.
-Note: another good option is to use Skin Food Light which is one of my fav products – it’s a less rich version (I’d use light during the day and the original at night but if your skin isn’t dry, you could even use day AND night!)
+Note: another good option is to use the light version, Skin Food Light which is one of my fav products and definitely absorbs quickly – it’s a less rich version (I’d use light during the day and the original at night but if your skin isn’t dry, you could even use day AND night!)

 Use it for those really dry spots!